-Whole Track This will zoom out as far as possible, showing the entire audio track.
+The [Whole Track] button zooms out as far as possible, showing the entire audio track.

-This will zoom in to the sample level, which displays individual sample points (digital audio), and the curve of the waveform (analog audio).
-This is band limited interpolation which represents the waveform as it will be heard in reality once converted from digital to analog.
+The [Sample] button zooms down to the finest level possible, and at these levels you will see interpolation between the sample points.
+This is bandlimited interpolation which represents the waveform as it will be heard in reality once converted from digital to analog.

-These buttons change the height of the waveform display. [+] increases the height of the waveform display, [-] decreases the height of the display.
+[+] increases the height of the waveform display, and [-] decreases the height of the display.

-Enable this to snap to the closest beat when selecting a region of audio.

-This will start playback and loop the selected region.

-This will select the whole audio track.
+The Snap setting allows you to select audio by snapping to a 16th note (or a triplet in Swing styles).
+A section of the wave file can be selected by clicking and dragging the mouse over an area of the wave file.
+To expand or reduce the selection, hold down the Shift key while clicking on the desired new boundary.

+The [Loop Selected Area] button plays the selected area, and then stops.
+The other instruments are all muted; you just hear the audio.

+The [Select Whole] button selects the whole track, useful for applying one of the built-in audio plug-ins.

-This button lets you access various features for editing the selected audio region and allows you to change your settings for the Audio Edit Window.
+The [Edit] button lets you access various editing features.
+They will apply to the highlighted region of audio, but if no region is highlighted, then they will apply to the entire track

-Note: The editing functions are available for the Audio and Utility tracks only

-Silence - This will silence the audio.

-Amplify - This will increase or decrease the volume of the audio by a chosen number of decibels.
+Silence Amplify Normalize Fade In Silence - This will silence the audio.
+Fade Out Cut %X Amplify - This will increase or decrease the volume of the audio by a chosen number of decibels.
 A positive value will make the audio louder, or a negative value will make the audio quieter.

-Normalize - This will increase or decrease the volume of the audio in order to make the loudest point match the chosen decibel level.
+Copy #C Paste #V Paste (Mix) Paste (Insert) Insert Silence Normalize - This will increase or decrease the volume of the audio in order to make the loudest point match the chosen decibel level.
 For example, if you choose -6 decibels and the loudest point in your audio is -8 decibels, then the audio will be increased by +2 decibels.

-Fade In - This will gradually change the volume of the audio.
+Delete Convert Channels Transpose Fade In - This will gradually change the volume of the audio.
 The audio will begin silent, and then gradually increase to full volume at the end.
 You can change the type of amplification curve in the Audio Edit Settings dialog.

-Fade Out - This will gradually change the volume of the audio.
+Harmonize Transcribe Fix Tuning Fix "Sour" Notes Extract Stems Fade Out - This will gradually change the volume of the audio.
 The audio will begin at full volume, and then gradually decrease to silence at the end.
 You can change the type of amplification curve in the Audio Edit Settings dialog.

-Cut - This will cut the selected region of audio.

-Copy - This will copy the selected region of audio to the clipboard.
+Generate ► Cut - This will cut the selected region of audio.
+Settings Copy - This will copy the selected region of audio to the clipboard.
+Paste (Mir) - Thi s will mix the audio from the clipboard with the existing audio instead of overwriting it.
+You will be given the